NativeScript/docs-v7/core-concepts/navigation.md

 A more dynamic way of navigating can be done by providing a function that returns the instance of the page to which you want to navigate.

-### Example 3:  How to navigate dinamicly to page created via code.
+### Example 3:  How to navigate to a page dynamically created via code.
 ``` JavaScript
 var factoryFunc = function () {
     var label = new labelModule.Label();